Skip to main content

 The /clear lifecycle

-When a user runs /clear, Agent.clear() executes the following sequence:
+When you run /clear, the bot executes the following sequence:

 1